-But the question is whether the wife has the right to get a partition of her husband’s ancestral or self acquired property as a matter of right?
+But the question is whether the wife has the right to get a partition of her husband’s ancestral or self-acquired property as a matter of right?

-All women of the family including daughters and wife, are members of the Hindu joint family.
+All women of the family including daughters and wife are members of the Hindu joint family.
 They have an absolute right to be maintained out of the joint family properties.
 Daughters have a right to marriage expenses.
 Wife and widows have the right to be maintained for life out of the joint family property.

-Hindu law does not grant any rights to wives in marital property, their only chance of getting anything was on an inheritance, as equal share with the sons and daughters, if the marriage was subsisting on the death of the husband.
+Hindu law does not grant any rights to wives in marital property, their only chance of getting anything was on inheritance, as equal share with the sons and daughters, if the marriage was subsisting on the death of the husband.
 On divorce, of course, even that right to inheritance disappears.
 Wife has a right only in the deceased man’s ‘‘notional’’ portion.

-She can’t get her part of “notional” share by partition, she has to wait until the partition is claimed by sons or male member of the joint family.
-After the divorce wife has only one right to get maintenance out of her husband’s property if the husband fails to or refuses to maintain.
+She can’t get her part of “notional” share by a partition, she has to wait until the partition is claimed by sons or male member of the joint family.
+After the divorced wife has only one right to get maintenance out of her husband’s property if the husband fails to or refuses to maintain.